If you do not have access to git, you can obtain our latest API code as a gzipped tarball:

 - Gene sets for each species.
 These files include annotations of both coding and non-coding genes.
 This file format is described here.

-- EMF flatfile dumps (variation and comparative data)
+- EMF flatfile dumps (comparative data)

 Alignments of resequencing data are available for several species as Ensembl Multi Format (EMF) flatfile dumps.
 The accompanying README file describes the file format.